privacyguides/privacyguides.org/collections/_pages/providers/dns.md

   include legacy/cardv2.html
   title="RethinkDNS"
   image="/assets/img/android/rethink.png"
-  description='An open-source Android client supporting DNS-over-HTTPS, DNS-over-TLS, DNSCrypt and DNS Proxy along with caching DNS responses, locally logging DNS queries and can be used as a firewall too.' website="https://rethinkdns.com/" privacy-policy="https://rethinkdns.com/privacy" fdroid="https://f-droid.org/packages/com.celzero.bravedns/"
+  description='An open-source Android client supporting DNS-over-HTTPS, DNS-over-TLS, DNSCrypt and DNS Proxy along with caching DNS responses, locally logging DNS queries and can be used as a firewall too. <mark>This is recommended only to those using Android older than version 9 (Pie) and are requested to migrate to a more up to date device ASAP.</mark>' website="https://rethinkdns.com/" privacy-policy="https://rethinkdns.com/privacy" fdroid="https://f-droid.org/packages/com.celzero.bravedns/"